liu3zhenlab/KAD/README.md

                                  --asm asm0.fas --asm asm1.fas --asm asm2.fas
 ```

-You might want to assign names all three assemblies with new names different from file names, such as a0, a1, and a2.
+You might want to assign names of all three assemblies with new names different from file names, such as a0, a1, and a2.
 ```
 perl scriptpath/seqKADprofile.pl --read read1.fq --read read2.fq \
                                  --asm asm0.fas --asm asm1.fas --asm asm2.fas \